hotwired/stimulus-site/_source/reference/using_typescript.md

 ## Define Controller Value Type

-To define the type of configured values is possible using the `declare` feature of TypeScript:
+You can define the type of configured values using the `declare` feature of TypeScript:

 ```ts